$3.99 Flat Rate Shipping* Click here for details

-Butter muslin can be washed, dried, and reused many times (see below), but odors, flavors, and pieces of curd will stick to tightly woven butter muslin more readily than it will to cheesecloth, so be very diligent about keeping it clean so as not to impart off flavors to the next batch of cheese.
+Butter muslin can be washed, dried, and reused many times (see below), but odors, flavors, and pieces of curd will stick to tightly woven butter muslin more readily than it will to cheesecloth.
+Be very diligent about keeping it clean to avoid imparting off flavors to the next batch of cheese.

 Instructions for Cleaning and Reusing Cheesecloth or Butter Muslin